mah0001/metadata-editor-docs-v2/documenting_microdata.md

 ### Variable groupings

 Variables in a dataset are automatically grouped by data file.
 But for the convenience of users, they can also be grouped based on other criteria, e.g., by theme.
-These groupings will not alter the data structure in any way; variable goupings are strictly virtual.
-UIn this virtual grouping system:
+These groupings will not alter the data structure in any way; variable groupings are strictly virtual.
+In this virtual grouping system:
 - A variable can belong to more than a group
 - Not all variables need to belong to a group
 - A group can include variables from multiple files

 Variable groups can be very useful for data discoverability, if variables are grouped by theme and if variable groups are defined.
-For example, a group of variables containing variables *age in month*, *sex*, *wheight in grams*, and *height in cm* could be created and named "Anthropometric measures*, with a description informing users that these variables could be used to generate indicators like percentage of children stunting or wasting.
+For example, a group of variables containing variables *age in month*, *sex*, *weight in grams*, and *height in cm* could be created and named "Anthropometric measures*, with a description informing users that these variables could be used to generate indicators like percentage of children stunting or wasting.
 This metadata, when indexed in data catalog, will improve the discoverability of the data by adding useful semantic content to the description of variables.

 To group variables:
 - Create a group (or subgroup) and give it a name.